-Farm animals shall only be kept in an agriculturally-zoned district in the city, or on a residential lot of at least ten acres in size, provided that no animal shelter is within 300 feet of an adjoining piece of property.
-An exception shall be made to this section for animals brought into the city as part of an operating zoo, veterinarian clinic, scientific research laboratory, or a licensed show or exhibition.
+Farm animals shall only be kept in an agriculturally-zoned district in the city, or on a residential lot of at least ten acres in size, provided that no animal shelter, such as a barn or shed, is within 300 feet of an adjoining piece of property.
+Exceptions shall be made to this section for animals brought into the city as part of an operating zoo, veterinarian clinic, scientific research laboratory, or a licensed show or exhibition, and permitted urban chickens as allowed in § 91.17.